 On the Importance of Voting

-With election day less than two weeks away, I want to take this opportunity to urge everyone in The New School community who is eligible to vote to exercise that right and responsibility.
+As we approach the upcoming midterm elections, I want to take this opportunity to urge everyone in The New School community who is eligible to vote to exercise that right and responsibility.